vtex/shoreline/rfcs/brand/input.md

 # RFC Brand Input

-- Start Date: 2020-09-01
+- 📅 Start Date: 2020-09-01
-- PR: (leave this empty)
-- Issue: (leave this empty)
+- 🏆 Champion: @JRobsonJr

 # Summary

 An `Input` is a field that allows filling information in different ways.

 # Basic example